 Before entering the church, everyone received a candle.
 Crowds of the devout lined the pathway leading up to the church and inside.
 However, none of the candles was lit and the church was dark.
 Darkness in a standing room only situation wasn't ideal, but there was a reason for this.
 A recent Orthodox tradition across Eastern Europe included candle light brought directly from Jerusalem.
 Certainly the candle light traveled by chartered jet.
 There was no way that would make it through an x-ray machine at the airport.

 At one moment, around midnight, a priest appeared holding a bouquet with a flaming candle in the middle.
 And from that flame, imported all the way from the holy city, one by one, all of the candles were lit inside the chapel and out on to the street.
 The chapel was not big enough for the crowd.
 So, the priests brought the flame out to the front yard.
 There was a lot of chanting that I’m going to loosely translate as "Christ is Risen!" and "He is risen indeed!"

 The celebration continued throughout the night and into the wee hours of dawn.
 It was approximately one in the morning when we left.
-I did have to ask if there were seats for the worshippers on days that did not have hoards attending the Easter celebration.
+I had to ask if there were seats for the worshipers on days that did not have hordes attending the Easter celebration.
 No, I didn't like the answer I received.
 Chairs were for old women.
 Everyone else stood no matter how long the service.